 A good example of what the assembly is can be found in the epistles of Sha'uwl (Paul).
 In his first letter to the people in the city of Korinthos (Corinth), he had this to say.

-1 Korinthios (Corinthians) 1:1 Sha'uwl, called to be an apostle of Yahushua the Anointed through the will of Yahuwah and Sosthenes our brother, 2 to the assembly of Yahuwah which is at Korinthos, to them that are sanctified in the Anointed Yahushua, called to be saints, with all that in every place call upon the name of Yahushua the Anointed our Master, both theirs and ours.
+1 Korinthios (Corinthians) 1:1 Sha'uwl, called to be an delegate of Yahushua the Anointed through the will of Yahuwah and Sosthenes our brother, 2 to the assembly of Yahuwah which is at Korinthos, to them that are sanctified in the Anointed Yahushua, called to be saints, with all that in every place call upon the name of Yahushua the Anointed our Master, both theirs and ours.
 3 Grace to you and peace from Yahuwah our Father and from the Master Yahushua the Anointed.

 Note that he identified himself and his office and he also identified to whom he was writing.
 The assembly of Yahuwah at Korinthos.
 He was not writing to the First Baptist Church of Korinthos, nor to the United Methodist Church of Korinthos, nor to the Korinthos Church of Christ, or the Korinthos Blessed Virgin Church of the Holy Sepulcher (Roman Catholic), or to the First United Christian Church of Korinthos, or to any other "church" whose name you can find in any city today.
 He was writing to the assembly of believers who just happened to reside in the city of Korinthos.
 There could be no other assembly in that city, as there can only be one group of people who are the called out of the Master in one specific area.